globus/searchable-files-demo/README.md

 The order of these commands matters, as each command's output is the input to the next command.

-### Running the full flow at once

-If you wish to run the equivalent of

-    ./searchable-files extract
-    ./searchable-files assemble
-    ./searchable-files submit
-    ./searchable-files watch

-You can instead run

-    ./searchable-files all-parts

-These are equivalent.
-Note that `all-parts` does not take any options, and therefore cannot be customized in all the ways that these other commands can be.

 ### Querying Results